 Overview of human development processes and stages.
 Analysis of predictable conflicts and crises associated with progression throughout lifespan, as well as the impact of cultural and environmental factors upon development.
 Overview of developmental theories (physical, psychosexual, cognitive, emotional, and social development) that describe development from conception to death.
-Concentration upon applying theoretical concepts to counseling various populations acrosslifespan.
-This is a beginning level course.
+Concentration upon applying theoretical concepts to counseling various populations across lifespan.